 All applicants: TBC

-A first or a 2:1 degree (in any subject), plus at least GCSE grade C in English and Mathematics (or equivalent such as Functional Skills Level 2 English or Functional Skills Level 2 Maths).
+A first or a 2:1 degree (in any subject), plus at least GCSE grade C in English Language and Mathematics (or equivalent such as Functional Skills Level 2 English or Functional Skills Level 2 Maths).
 You also need to have at least 6 months relevant social care experience, which may include caring for a relative, or voluntary work.

 If you are unsure whether your experience meets our requirements, please contact us.